-House is left paralyzed as divided Republicans search for new leader
+The House is left paralyzed as divided Republicans search for new leader after McCarthy’s ouster

-The House opened briefly then shuttered closed, with caretaker speaker pro-tempore Rep. Patrick McHenry serving in the job with very little power for the foreseeable future.
+The House opened briefly then went into recess, with North Carolina Rep. Patrick McHenry, the caretaker speaker pro-tempore, serving in the job with very little power for the foreseeable future.
 Other Republicans left Washington, awaiting the next steps.

-The House will try to elect a speaker as soon as next week, but the timing is nowhere near certain as Republicans line up for their chance at the gavel amid the bitter divisions that sparked the chaos.
+The House will try to elect a speaker as soon as next week.
+The timing is nowhere near certain as Republicans line up for their chance at the gavel amid the bitter divisions that sparked the chaos.

-Top Republican lieutenant, Rep. Steve Scalise of Louisiana, is in line for the role, but faced an immediate challenge from Rep. Jim Jordan of Ohio, a favorite of conservatives who quickly announced his own bid for speaker.
-Other candidates seemed certain to emerge.
+The House majority leader, Rep. Steve Scalise, R-La., is in line for the post, but he faced an immediate challenge from Rep. Jim Jordan, R-Ohio, the Judiciary Committee chairman and a favorite of conservatives, who quickly announced his own candidacy.
+Others are expected to emerge.

-The path ahead is deeply uncertain.
-Many doubt that any of the candidates can get the 218 votes needed to secure the gavel, with each having their own faction of support and share of detractors.
-Voting for McCarthy in January took 15 excruciating rounds even though he was the consensus choice of the conference.
+Many doubt that anyone can get the 218 votes needed to become speaker.
+Voting for McCarthy in January took 15 excruciating rounds even though he was the consensus choice of the GOP conference.

 House Republicans plan to meet next Tuesday evening at the Capitol for a first round of internal party voting.